ycpcs/cs101-fall2019/labs/index.md

 This page lists the lab activities.

 Labs are worth 10% of your course grade.
-To receive credit for a lab, you must get a sign-off on the completed program; full credit if you get this sign off by the end of the *next* class (after the day we work on the lab), 80% of full credit if you get the sign off before the next exam
+To receive credit for a lab, you must get a sign-off on the completed program; full credit if you get this sign off by the end of the *next* class (after the day we work on the lab), 80% of full credit if you get the sign off **by the last class before the next exam.**

 > Date | Lab | File
 > ---- | --- | ----